What Is Rapid Prototyping? Methods, Materials, and Steps

 Faster Design and Feedback

-RP paves the way towards fast iteration of components to get instant feedback of customers.
-You can personalize the design based on the prototype features and redesigning can be done in initial stages.
+RP paves the way towards fast iteration of components to get instant feedback from customers.
+You can personalize the design based on the prototype features, and redesigning can be done in the initial stages.

 Lower Costs